Cooking with the Stars (British TV series): Episode 6: Final: Signature

+Series 3 (2023)

+The celebrities competing in the third series were announced on 17 April 2023.

+Series 4 (2024)

-The celebrities competing in the second series were announced on 11 April 2022.
+The celebrities competing in the fourth series were announced on 2 April 2024.

+Series 5 (2025)

+The celebrities competing in the fifth series were announced on 17 June 2025.

 Reception

 The series received positive reviews from critics, with Ben Dowell of The Times describing the show as "exciting, charming and fun with accomplished editing helping to strain every drop of tension."